ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - all Finishing moves (with the exception of Dragon Flight) now no longer always hits

 Druid:
-*- add teleport skill (Frost Wind) instead of "Frozen Inferno" *- add ctc firestorm to Fireclaw attack
+- add teleport skill (Frost Wind) instead of "Frozen Inferno"
+- add Firestorm cast to Fireclaw attack
+*- add ctc "Mark of Bear/Wolf" to more items and runewords
+- "Mark of the Bear/Wolf" now has base reduction of PDR and Life % and instead scales better with skill points to Lycanthropy and Werebear/Werewolf
-*- add bonuses to "Mark of Bear/Wolf" to Werebear and Werewolf skill *- Shockwave now splits into multiple waves when more skills are put into it and increases stun length *- Multiple Vines can now be spawned
+- Shockwave now splits into multiple waves when more skills are put into it and increases stun length
+- 1 Additional Vine can now be spawned per 10 base levels
+- Additional Vines stat can now be granted through Nature items (primarily Druid Pelts but also certain Unique Rings)
-*- Spirit of Barbs now does something else entirely to make it more useful *- Cooldowns removed from most elemental attacks
+- Spirit of Barbs now grant 100% defense aura and PDR (similar to Defiance Aura) to make it more useful
+- Additional Totems stat can now be granted through Spirit items (primarily Druid Pelts but also certain Unique Rings)
+- Cooldowns removed from most elemental attacks
-*- Ravens now deal cold damage
+- Ravens now deal cold damage
-*- Bean and Wolf Summons now synergise with Werebear and Werewolf (pack leader, GO!)
+- Bear and Wolf Summons now synergise with Werebear and Werewolf (pack leader, GO!)

 -->